 We finally did it!
 After six years and 15+ visits to the Legoland Discovery Center in the Chicago area, we made it to Legoland California.
-I really wanted to take my elementary-aged boys there before they were too old to enjoy it.
+I really wanted to take my kids there before they were too old to enjoy it.
 They love imaginative and creative play, and playing with Lego-anything is still one of their favorite things to do.
 We were so excited to get outside and explore all there was to do.
 Here are our best tips for Legoland California.

 Going to places like this is a bit overwhelming, especially if you’re not a planner.
 We visited Disneyland for two days several years ago when my husband was going to Anaheim for work.
 We just winged it as it was a last-minute trip.

 In retrospect, I wish I looked up the map and planned a few things out.
 We went in July, and it was crazy busy.

 We had fun, and the kids did great but we just aren’t “that into Disney.”
 Therefore, a lot of characters we saw and rides we waited to go on had no real significance.

 Lego building is what my boys have been growing up with, not watching Disney movies.
 It was important to me that we made it to Legoland California or Legoland Florida.

 We moved to Arizona which made visiting Legoland California a priority as it was so much closer.
 The kids had a 4-day weekend at the end of February, so I thought this would be a good time to go with schools in session.